Requesting Letters of Recommendation

 Faculty members are asked to write many letters each year, and it can be hard to keep track of different deadlines, formats, and other information.
 To facilitate this process, please follow the guidelines below when emailing to ask for a letter.

 If you've taken a seminar (small, discussion-based course) with Professor Lamont, or if she advised/is advising your thesis or dissertation, she can write for you.
 If you've only taken a large lecture course, and Professor Lamont did not get to know you well, she will probably be unable to write (though your TF for that course may be able to do so).

-- If Professor Lamont agrees to write your letter, Lisa McAllister will share with you a standard application list template via Google Sheets**.
-The greatest benefit of sharing this information via Google is that you, Professor Lamont and Lisa are able to share ownership of materials, resulting in the most up to date information being available to all parties.
+- If Professor Lamont agrees to write your letter, Lisa Albert will share with you a standard application list template via Google Sheets**.
+The greatest benefit of sharing this information via Google is that you, Professor Lamont, and Lisa are able to share ownership of materials, resulting in the most up to date information being available to all parties.

 - Fill out the application list template, noting all positions or programs to which you are applying.
 You should continue to update this list as new positions and/or programs are posted, or as you decide not to apply for certain positions and/or programs for which you had originally intended to apply.

 - As letters are sent/submitted, Lisa will mark them as sent on the application spreadsheet, providing you with up to date information regarding the status of letters.